 When demand is high or David and his wife are unavailable, the Malealea Development Trust has a list of other wonderful families who have experience hosting visitors.

-The cost is R100 per person and we can arrange to accommodate solo travelers or groups of up to four people.
+We can arrange to accommodate solo travellers or groups of up to six people.